oguzbilgic/oguzbilgic.github.com/_posts/2013-10-14-bitcoin-is-not-a-virtual-currency.md

 Currency is a scale of purchasing power issued by the governments.
 It is like a time, It helps people to communicate efficiently.

-However, It's value can be manipulated by it's issuer via adjusting interest rates, increasing the circulattion volume, etc.
+However, It's value can be manipulated by it's issuer via adjusting interest rates, increasing the circulation volume, etc.

 ## Cash

 Cash is a physical representation of a currency.
-It is used for transfering the underlying currency.
+It is used for transferring the underlying currency.
 It is a medium of exchange.

 Cash is decentralized.
-Two parties can exhange cash without the third party.
+Two parties can exchange cash without the third party.

 Cash is not virtual meaning that the cash physically has to move so that It can be used by someone else.